Introduction to Psychology

 *The tests will NOT be open-book/open-note tests, so be sure to study well in advance!

 You must take the test in the Science-Math Center during the regular class period.
-I will take roll before each test, and if you are not present, you cannot take the exam.
-You cannot communicate or collaborate with other students while you are taking a test -- I will consider this to be an Honor Code Violation.
-You will receive instant feedback after the test regarding your score and what the correct answers were for the questions you got wrong.
+You cannot communicate or collaborate with other students or use any electronic devices while you are taking a test -- I will consider these things to be Honor Code Violations.

-The quizzes will be based primarily on the textbook, but I will also include information from my class lectures that may not be in the textbook.
+The tests will be based primarily on the textbook, but I will also include information from my class lectures that may not be in the textbook.

 Every Thursday you will attend a laboratory section led by an upper-class student.
 YOU MUST ATTEND THE LAB SECTION THAT YOU ARE REGISTERED FOR.
 During each session, you will engage in a brief demonstration or experiment.
 The experiment will provide the data needed to write up the lab report for that week, and it will be due on the following Thursday.
 There will be eight lab experiments.
 All reports will be typed, double spaced, and written in the appropriate format.
 The quality of your writing WILL be a contributing factor in the grade that you receive.